List of Orlando Magic head coaches

 On July 28, 2012, Jacque Vaughn was named the new head coach.
 He was the assistant coach for the San Antonio Spurs in the two seasons prior to his hiring.

 On May 29, 2015, the Magic hired their former point guard Scott Skiles as the franchise's 12th head coach.

 When Skiles resigned after one season, the Magic hired Frank Vogel as his successor.
 Vogel was fired following the end of the 2017–18 season.
-Steve Clifford was the most recent head coach, serving from 2018 until his resignation in 2021.
+Steve Clifford succeeded Vogel, coaching until the end of the 2020-21 season.
+Jamahl Mosley took over the team after that, where he won two division championships and made three playoff appearances in five seasons.
+After the Magic were eliminated from the 2025-26 playoffs, Mosley was fired.